antaz/hikari/share/man/man1/hikari.md

   Clears the current workspace and populates it with all views that are a member of its current sheet.
 This includes **invisible** views as well.

+* **sheet-show-group**

+  Clears the current workspace and populates it with all views that are a member of its current sheet and the group of the focused view.
+This includes **invisible** views as well.

 * **sheet-show-invisible**

   Clears the current workspace and populates it with all **invisible** views